OAuth 2.1 · OpenID Connect · WebAuthn

 Named privilege levels

-Define up to ten named, tiered privilege levels per project — "viewer", "editor", "manager", whatever your domain demands.
-Fine-grained access without bespoke role logic in every service.
+Define up to ten named, tiered privilege levels per project without bespoke role logic in every service.

 Comprehensive audit trail

-Every authentication, token issue, admin action, and security event is logged with correlation IDs.
-Searchable, exportable, and retention-controlled — compliance-ready out of the box.
+Every authentication, token issue, admin action, and security event is logged with correlation IDs and exportable history.

 Cryptbin — Secure sharing